alex/what-happens-when/README.rst

 If a packet is dropped
 ----------------------

-Sometimes, due to network congestion or flaky hardware connections, TLS packets will be dropped before they get to their final destination.
-The sender then has to decide how to react.
-The algorithm for this is called `TCP congestion control`_.
-This varies depending on the sender; the most common algorithms are `cubic`_ on newer operating systems and `New Reno`_ on almost all others.
+In certain instances, such as network congestion or unreliable hardware connections, packets transmitted via TLS (Transport Layer Security) may fail to reach their intended destination.
+When this occurs, it prompts the sender to determine an appropriate course of action.
+This process is governed by the TCP congestion control algorithm, which varies based on the sender's configuration.
+Commonly used algorithms include 'Cubic' for newer operating systems and 'New Reno' for most others.

-* Client chooses a `congestion window`_ based on the `maximum segment size`_ (MSS) of the connection.
-* For each packet acknowledged, the window doubles in size until it reaches the 'slow-start threshold'.
-In some implementations, this threshold is adaptive.
-* After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
-If a packet is dropped, the window reduces exponentially until another packet is acknowledged.
+During TCP communication, the client initiates by selecting a congestion window size, which is influenced by the Maximum Segment Size (MSS) of the connection.
+Initially, during the slow-start phase, the congestion window doubles in size for each acknowledged packet until it reaches a predefined 'slow-start threshold.'
+In some implementations, this threshold adapts dynamically based on network conditions.
+Subsequently, in the congestion avoidance phase, the congestion window increases incrementally for each acknowledged packet.
+However, in the event of a packet loss, the congestion window undergoes exponential reduction until the transmission of another packet is acknowledged, aiming to mitigate network congestion effectively.

 HTTP protocol
 -------------